 - The FTE will build a multi-use trail adjacent to the CPP limited access roadway pending an operation and maintenance agreement with Polk County.
-After construction, the FTE will transfer the trail to Polk County for operation and maintenance. - The FTE and their design consultant will continue to coordinate with the Florida Department of Transportation's District One staff for improvements along SR 60 within the project area. - The FTE and their design consultant will coordinate with the Bartow Executive Airport to determine impacts to existing and future airport uses. - The FTE and their design consultant will continue to coordinate with the City of Winter Haven for water quality and drainage improvements that could possibly be implemented into the design plans. - During the design phase, a Level II Impact to Contamination Assessment will be conducted for locations with risk rating of medium, if the identified contamination concerns have the potential to impact the proposed right-of-way (ROW) and/or the project. - The FTE will implement a land use review during the design phase to identify noise sensitive sites that may have received a building permit subsequent to the noise study but prior to the Date of Public Knowledge (i.e., date that the SEIR was signed).
-If the review identifies noise sensitive sites that have been permitted prior to the Date of Public Knowledge, then those noise sensitive sites will be evaluated for traffic noise and abatement considerations. - The FTE will conduct design-phase coverboard surveys in accordance with the most recent USFWS guidelines to verify activity and occupancy status of the blue-tailed mole skink and sand skink. - The FTE will conduct design-phase Florida scrub-jay surveys in accordance with the most recent USFWS guidelines in areas of suitable habitat. - The FTE will conduct design-phase crested caracara surveys in accordance with the most recent USFWS guidelines in areas of suitable habitat. - The FTE will conduct design-phase Florida bonneted bat surveys in accordance with the most recent USFWS guidelines. - In an effort to mitigate impacts to protected plant species within the project study area, FTE will coordinate with FDACS and coordinate with local native plant organizations prior to construction for possible relocation of protected plants. - The USFWS Standard Protection Measures for the Eastern Indigo Snake will be implemented to assure that the Eastern indigo snake will not be adversely impacted by the project. - The FTE will conduct design-phase surveys in accordance with the most recent FWC guidelines to verify activity and occupancy status of the Southeastern American kestrel. - The FTE will conduct pre-construction surveys in accordance with the most recent FWC guidelines to determine the occupancy status of the Florida burrowing owl and will adhere to the components of the Imperiled Species Management FDOT FORM NO. 650-050-43 ENVIRONMENTAL MANAGEMENT.
-REV. 12/18
+After construction, the FTE will transfer the trail to Polk County for operation and maintenance. - The FTE and their design consultant will continue to coordinate with the Florida Department of Transportation's District One staff for improvements along SR 60 within the project area. - The FTE and their design consultant will coordinate with the Bartow Executive Airport to determine impacts to existing and future airport uses. - The FTE and their design consultant will continue to coordinate with the City of Winter Haven for water quality and drainage improvements that could possibly be implemented into the design plans. - During the design phase, a Level II Contamination Assessment (Impact to Contamination Assessment (ICA)) will be conducted for locations with risk rating of medium or high, if the identified contamination concerns have the potential to impact the proposed right-of-way (ROW) and/or the project. - The FTE will implement a land use review during the design phase to identify noise sensitive sites that may have received a building permit subsequent to the noise study but prior to the Date of Public Knowledge (i.e., date that the SEIR was signed).
+If the review identifies noise sensitive sites that have been permitted prior to the Date of Public Knowledge, then those noise sensitive sites will be evaluated for traffic noise and abatement considerations. - During the design and permitting phase of the project, blue-tailed mole skink and sand skink, Florida bonneted bat, Florida scrub-jay, and Audubon's crested caracara surveys will be conducted in accordance with applicable federal regulatory agency protocols, if required.
+If federally listed species are confirmed within the project limits, coordination with US Fish and Wildlife Service (USFWS) will occur to determine the appropriate course of action. - The USFWS Standard Protection Measures for the Eastern Indigo Snake will be implemented to assure that the Eastern indigo snake will not be adversely impacted by the project. - During the design and permitting phase of the project, gopher tortoise, Southeastern American kestrel, Florida burrowing owl, and sandhill crane nest surveys will be conducted in accordance with applicable regulatory agency protocols, if required.
+If state listed species are confirmed within the project limits, coordination with Florida Fish and Wildlife Conservation Commission (FWC) will occur to determine the appropriate course of action.
+The FTE will reinitiate technical assistance with the FWC during the project construction phase, if necessary.